top of page

 We aim to respond to your initial referral within 8 weeks.
 A member of the clinical team will contact you for more information and to advise you on wait times for therapy.

-(Please note, we cannot work with cases currently going through the courts for custody or other proceedings.
-Where there is joint Parental Responsibility we require the consent of both parents for Under 16s to begin therapy.
-We are obliged to provide termly child therapeutic summaries to a parent with Parental Responsibility if they request this.)
+Please note, we cannot work with cases currently going through the courts for custody or other proceedings.
+Where there is joint Parental Responsibility we also require the consent of both parents for Under 16s to begin therapy.
+We are obliged to provide termly child therapeutic summaries to a parent with Parental Responsibility if they request this.

 4.